Our mission is to help businesses grow by getting more of the customers they want.

 But we can’t do this unless we understand exactly who those ideal customers are, which is where customer personas come in.

 What are customer personas?

-But unlike vague descriptions that are easy to forget, personas are based on real people, with personalities that outline a user’s background and their reasons for using the website.
+But unlike vague descriptions that are easy to forget, personas are very specific.
+Each has their own personality, background, interests, motivations and reasons for buying from you.

 Why do I need to create personas?